 - CAUTION: Many repairs may only be done by a certified service technician.
 You must only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that came with the product. - 1.
 Place the cover onto the RAID controller module and offset it slightly towards the back, so that the hooks on the cover fit over the corresponding slots on the RAID controller module. - 2.
 Slide the cover toward the front till it snaps into place. - 3.
-Replace the screws on the RAID controller module. - 4.
-Connect all the cables to the array. - 5.
+Replace the screws on the RAID controller module.

+- 4. Connect all the cables to the array.
+If SFP transceivers and fiber optic cables were previously in place, reinstall them in the correct ports. - 5.
 Turn on the array and the host server.